deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-topic-replication.md

 ## Follower Fails

 The leader tracks information on how "caught up" each replica is.
-Before Kafka 0.9, this included both how many messages a replica was behind,replica.lag.max.messages, and the amount of time since the replica last fetched messages from the leader,replica.lag.time.max.ms.
-Since 0.9,replica.lag.max.messageswas removed andreplica.lag.time.max.msnow refers to both the time since the last fetch requestandthe amount of time since the replica last caught up.
+Before Kafka 0.9, this included both how many messages a replica was behind, `replica.lag.max.messages`, and the amount of time since the replica last fetched messages from the leader, `replica.lag.time.max.ms`.
+Since 0.9, `replica.lag.max.messages` was removed and `replica.lag.time.max.ms` now refers to both the time since the last fetch request and the amount of time since the replica last caught up.

 ![image](../../media/Technologies-Kafka-Kafka-Topic-Replication-image4.jpg)